uwrobotics/MarsRoverFirmware/README.md

     After compiling an application you should see a message similar to the following:
     `===== bin file ready to flash: ../build/test_serial/test_serial_nucleo.bin =====`

-5. Deploy onto board (see below for how to connect to a board)
+5. Deploy onto board (see below for how to connect to a rover control board)

     Find the application .bin file, located in the build/app directory.